hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 attestation-related parameters it has obtained from the verifier.
-If the server supports one of the offered evidence types, it will echo it in the specular extension and proceed by invoking the local API to request the key attestation.
+If the server supports one of the offered evidence types, it will echo it in the specular extension and proceed by invoking the local API to request the attestation.
 The returned evidence binds the identity key with the workload and platform identity and security state.
-The client will then sign the handshake transcript with the attested identity key and send the attestation evidence and the signature over to the client.
+The server then signs the handshake transcript with the (attested) identity key, and sends the attestation evidence together with the signature over to the client.

-The client forwards the attestation evidence to its verifier on the previously established session, checks that the returned attestation result is acceptable according to its local policy and, if so, proceeds to verify the handshake signature using the corresponding public key (e.g., using the PoP key in the KAT evidence {{I-D.bft-rats-kat}}).
+The client forwards the attestation evidence to its verifier using the previously established session, obtains the attestation result and checks it is acceptable according to its local policy.
+If so, it proceeds and verifies the handshake signature using the corresponding public key (for example, using the PoP key in the KAT evidence
+{{I-D.bft-rats-kat}}).

-The attestation evidence verification combined with the verification of the CertificateVerify signature provides confirmation that the presented cryptographic identity is bound to the workload and platform identity, and that the workload and platform are trustworthy.
-Therefore, after the handshake is finalized, the client can trust the workload on the other side of the established secure channel to provide the requested confidential computing properties.
+The attestation evidence verification combined with the verification of the CertificateVerify signature provide confirmation that the presented cryptographic identity is bound to the workload and platform identity, and that the workload and platform are trustworthy.
+Therefore, after the handshake is finalized, the client can trust the workload on the other side of the established secure channel to provide the required confidential computing properties.

 ~~~~aasvg